novasamatech/parity-signer/README.md

 ### Usage

-- First start React Native server with increased heap to prevent out of memory error
+- First start React Native server with the increased heap to prevent out of memory error

     ```
     yarn start